-Electoral Operations Directorate
+3.3 Electoral Operations Directorate

-Preparations for the general registration of Voters (GRV)
+3.3.1 Preparations for the general registration of Voters (GRV)

-The general registration of voters (GRV) in Namibia takes place every ten (10) years.
+he general registration of voters (GRV) in Namibia takes place every ten (10) years.
 This means that all the eligible voters countrywide will be required to re-register.
 The last GRV took place in 2003, with the next GRV scheduled to take place by 31 August 2013.